 PDF Downloads – done for charities

 1. Your PA

-Is usually made up of speakers (sometimes called 'cabs'), a mixer, a power amp and the leads needed to connect things together.
-There are many ways of doing sound in a church, many ways of putting together a sound system (or 'PA').
+Is usually made up of speakers (sometimes called ‘cabs’), a mixer, a power amp (where you don’t have powered speakers) and the leads needed to connect things together.
+There are many ways of doing sound in a church, many ways of putting together a sound system (or ‘PA’).
 But the principles are pretty much the same how ever you do it.

 2. The speakers – powered (active) or unpowered (passive)

 Normally, speakers are put up on poles or stands, to the left and right of the stage, usually in front of where the band / person speaking will be standing (we’ll explain why later).
 There are very generally, 2 types of PA speakers.
 One is ‘passive’ and the other is ‘active’.
 Sound needs to be amplified in order for the signal to come out of the speakers.
 So where your PA speakers are ‘passive’ you will need a ‘power amp’ to generate the power to push the sound signal so it can be heard.
 Where the speakers are ‘active’ it means the power amp is built into the speakers, so there’s no need for a power amp – one less piece of kit.
 There are different sizes of speakers, commonly described as 12″ and 15″ ‘tweeters’ or ‘horns’.
 Where the speakers are ‘active’ (have their own power), there will be a volume switch on the back.

 When setting up your speakers, have the ‘tweeters’ about level with the heads of the people (so adjust the speaker stands accordingly).
 Face them in towards the people at a slight angle so they ‘cover’ the room.
 The two speakers should be placed left and right, ideally equi-distant from the congregation.

 The band should be positioned behind the rear of the speakers to stop ‘feedback’ (that high pitched squeaking sound that causes everyone to cover their ears!)